 At the start of Year 10, pupils at Southmoor will start the courses that will lead them to their first major set of qualifications at the age of 16.
 Some of these are compulsory - everyone needs to study English, Maths, Science, Core PE and Personal Development.
-Over the next two weeks, we will be supporting you to choose which of those subjects you would like to study.
+After the discussions over the last month, you now need to choose which subjects you would like to study.